 For the children at Duhovka, communicating in English is part of their day.
 At the end of upper elementary (Grade 5) they speak, read and understand the language to at least the A2 level of the Common European Framework of Reference for Languages.
 Bilingual children achieve at least B2 level, but most of them place at C1 level in comparative tests.

 At the end of Middle School (Grade 9), students can speak easily in English about everyday topics, make social and personal connections and learn to understand and respect other people's cultures and customs.
 In addition, they study some subjects in English.
 The usual number of students in a language group is 8-12.
-The total amount of English lessons is 20 hours per week.
+The share of lessons in which the children use the English language is also highly above standard.
+In addition to the language teaching itself, which is 5 hours per week, the children also experience English-led teaching in space education.
 Compared to the Czech curriculum, the final level of the children is increased to at least B2 (intermediate) according to the Common European Framework of Reference for Languages, however, the vast majority of children and children from bilingual families speak English fluently, at a C1-C2 level.